Nice to meet you.

 What do G2 Users like about Azuga Fleet:

-"I am able to locate where my drivers are at all times.
+"I can locate where my drivers are at all times.
 I needed to "find" them during the day to see which driver was closest to a client who needed immediate service, and I didn't have to make numerous phone calls to find out where everyone was.
 This has saved me a lot of valuable time and money."

 - Azuga Fleet Review, Rhonda S.